 The Natural and Social Sciences

-The Department of Anthropology has digital video and sound analysis labs and archaeology and physical anthropology labs.
+The Department of Anthropology has new digital video and sound analysis labs and newly renovated archaeology and physical anthropology labs.
 The department’s Digital Video Lab has analog and digital video playback capabilities and is configured to enable computer-based digital photo manipulation and non-linear video editing.
 The lab is wired to a nearby classroom for remote editing demonstrations and digital projections of student’s projects.
 The department’s Sound Analysis Lab houses analog, digital, and computer-based means of analyzing and producing sound.
 Geared to the needs of linguistics, musical, and cognitive science research and teaching, the lab’s hardware and software can be configured to extract and store sonic data and waveform analysis in a variety of formats and media, or to provide for the production and synthesis of sound.
 The Sound Analysis Lab is located in Blodgett Hall adjacent to the anthropology department’s Digital Video Editing Lab to facilitate the integration of sound and video production.
 The Archaeology and Physical Anthropology Labs contain equipment for geoarchaeological and geophysical survey and for the macro and microscopic analysis of osteological, zooarchaeological, palynological and artifactual materials.
 An extensive collection of fossil hominid and primate casts, zooarchaeological and/or artifact collections from North America, South America, Western Europe, the Middle East, and New York State sites, are available for student research and comparative study.